droidocz/droidocs-web/content/listview/android-listview-setselection()-does-not-seem-to-work.md

 I am not 100% certain this explains your phenomenon given the description you provided, but I figured it is worth a shot...

+---

+## Notes:

+- However, the docs state for setSelection(): "If in touch mode, the item will not be selected but it will still be positioned appropriately".